-Lewis & Clark College offers 2 English/Language Arts Teacher Education degree programs.
-It's a small, private not-for-profit, four-year university in a large city.
-In 2019, 14 English/Language Arts Teacher Education students graduated with students earning 13 Master's degrees, and 1 Certificate.
+Mississippi College offers 2 English/Language Arts Teacher Education degree programs.
+It's a small, private not-for-profit, four-year university in a large suburb.
+In 2019, 8 English/Language Arts Teacher Education students graduated with students earning 6 Bachelor's degrees, and 2 Master's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|

 |William Carey University Hattiesburg, MS||28 : 1||5,040|

 |Blue Mountain College Blue Mountain, MS||22 : 1||821|

 |Mississippi Valley State University Itta Bena, MS||20 : 1||2,147|